fakturk/StockGainsCalculatorBlog/content/post/calculate-stock-gains/index.md

 ## Example: Analyzing Apple Stock

 Let’s say you invested $1,000 in Apple stock 1 year ago.
-Using the **[Stock Gain Calculator](https://stockcgainscalculator.com)**, you can:
+Using the **[Stock Gains Calculator](https://stockgainscalculator.com)**, you can:
 - See how much your investment is worth today.
 - Analyze the stock's performance over the past year.
 - Decide whether to hold or sell based on data-driven insights.

 ## Try It Now!

 Ready to analyze your investments?
-Try the **[Stock Gain Calculator](https://stockcgainscalculator.com)** today and take control of your financial future!
+Try the **[Stock Gains Calculator](https://stockgainscalculator.com)** today and take control of your financial future!

 [CTA Button: Calculate Your Stock Gains Now!]